Atlanta Falcons vs. New York Jets NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - Atlanta has covered the spread on one occasion this season.

-- Atlanta is 0-2 against the spread and 0-2 overall in games when it scores more than 23.5 points.
+- When Atlanta scores more than 23.5 points, it is 0-2 against the spread and 0-2 overall.

-- The Falcons have turned the ball over four times this season, two more turnovers than the Jets have forced (2).
+- This year, the Falcons have turned the ball over four times, two more than the Jets' takeaways (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Atlanta's matchup with the Jets.